q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 ````

 Right at the start we can see two dictionaries of atom data.
-Clearly these are related and should probably be grouped together.
+Clearly, these are related and should probably be grouped together.
 Looking at the functions, we see two functions that handle opening files, `open_pdb` and `open_xyz`, and a function that writes a file, `write_xyz`.
 It may make sense to group these three together in a module based on input and output.